1. Visual Basic .NET and Visual C#

 Many IVI and VXI plug&play drivers include C DLLs, which provide functions that communicate with a particular instrument.
 To use an IVI or VXI plug&play driver with a C DLL in a Measurement Studio .NET application, use the .NET Instrument Driver wizard to create .NET entry points to the DLL functions you need to call from your application.
 Measurement Studio 7.1 and later includes the Measurement Studio Instrument Driver .NET Wizard.

 The .NET Instrument Driver wizard generates a .NET wrapper class for calling into IVI, VXI plug&play, and legacy instrument drivers based on the instrument driver function panel, header file, and an optional .sub file for IVI drivers.
 The wizard can generate both Visual C# and Visual Basic .NET source code.

 National Instruments has already generated wrappers for the Modular Instruments drivers.
-Information on these wrappers can be found within the Microsoft Visual C# and Visual Basic .NET Wrappers for National Instruments Modular Instruments Drivers Knowledge Base.
+Information on these wrappers can be found within the Microsoft Visual C# and Visual Basic .NET Wrappers for National Instruments Modular Instruments Drivers and RF Toolkits Knowledge Base.
 You should also be aware that for High Speed Digitizers there is a native NI-SCOPE .Net driver.
 More information on this driver is available in the following article Using NI-SCOPE with C# and Visual Basic .NET.